 The second option is to go from Phu Quoc to Ha Tien, from Ha Tien to Chau Doc, and from Chau Doc up the Mekong River to Phnom Penh.
 This is easy, some of it can be booked online, although not all of it.
 This is not a single-day trip, but you do get to see a bit of Vietnam and Cambodia.
 First, you need to take a ferry from Phu Quoc to Ha Tien, then a bus from Ha Tien to Chau Doc.
 Then you can take the boat up the Mekong from Chau Doc right into the riverfront at Phnom Penh, Cambodia.
 The Vietnam Cambodia border crossing between Vietnam and Cambodia is undertaken on a river trip and is very simple.

-Here’s how to take that route.
+Here’s how to take this route.

 Phu Quoc to Ha Tien